-21. Good practices in quality control
+19. Good practices in quality control:

-- 21.1 Quality control is the part of good manufacturing practices concerned with sampling, specifications and testing, and with the organization and documentation which ensure that the necessary and relevant tests are actually carried out and that materials are not released for use, nor products released for sale or supply, until their quality has been judged to be compliant with the requirements.
-Quality control is not confined to laboratory operations, but may be involved in many decisions concerning the quality of the product. - 21.2 The independence of QC from production is considered fundamental. - 21.3 Each manufacturer shall have a QC function.
-The QC function shall be independent of other departments and under the authority of a person with appropriate qualifications and experience.
+- 19.1.
+Quality control is the part of good manufacturing practices concerned with sampling, specifications and testing and with the organisation and documentation which ensure that the necessary and relevant tests are actually carried out and that materials are not released for use, nor products released for sale or supply, until their quality has been judged to be compliant with the requirements.
+QC is not confined to laboratory operations, but may be involved in many decisions concerning the quality of the product. - 19.2.
+The independence of QC from production is considered fundamental. - 19.3.
+Each manufacturer shall have a QC function.
+The QC function shall be independent of other Departments and under the authority of a person with appropriate qualifications and experience.
 Adequate resources must be available to ensure that all the QC arrangements are effectively and reliably carried out.
+The basic requirements for QC are as follows-
-The basic requirements for QC are as follows: - (a) adequate facilities, trained personnel and approved procedures must be available for sampling, inspecting, and testing starting materials, packaging materials, and intermediate, bulk, and finished products, and where appropriate for monitoring environmental conditions for good manufacturing practices purposes; - (b) samples of starting materials, packaging materials, intermediate products, bulk products and finished products must be taken by methods and personnel approved by the QC department; - (c) qualification and validation;

-- (d) records must be made (manually and/or by recording instruments) demonstrating that all the required sampling, inspecting and testing procedures have actually been carried out and that any deviations have been fully recorded and investigated; - (e) the finished products must contain ingredients complying with the qualitative and quantitative composition of the product described in the licence; the ingredients must be of the required purity, in their proper container and correctly labelled; - (f) records must be made of the results of inspecting and testing the materials and intermediate, bulk and finished products against specifications; product assessment must include a review and evaluation of the relevant production documentation and an assessment of deviations from specified procedures; - (g) sufficient samples of starting materials and products must be retained to permit future examination of the product if necessary; the retained product must be kept for the appropriate time in its final pack unless the pack is exceptionally large, in which case one that is equivalent to the marketed packaging system may be used.

-21.4 Other QC responsibilities include:

-- (a) establishing, validating and implementing all QC procedures; - (b) evaluating, maintaining and storing reference standards for substances; - (c) ensuring the correct labelling of containers of materials and products; - (d) ensuring that the stability of the active pharmaceutical ingredients and products is monitored; - (e) participating in the investigation of complaints related to the quality of the product; - (f) participating in environmental monitoring; - (g) participation in quality risk management programme.

-These activities shall be carried out in accordance with written procedures and, where necessary, recorded.

-21.5 Quality control personnel must have access to production areas for sampling and investigation as appropriate.
+- (a) adequate facilities, trained personnel and approved procedures must be available for sampling, inspecting, and testing starting materials, packaging materials and intermediate, bulk and finished products and where appropriate for monitoring environmental conditions for good manufacturing practices purposes; - (b) samples of starting materials, packaging materials, intermediate products, bulk products and finished products must be taken by methods and personnel approved by the QC Department; - (c) qualification and validation; - (d) records must be made (manually or by recording instruments or both) demonstrating that all the required sampling, inspecting and testing procedures have actually been carried out and that any deviations have been fully recorded and investigated; - (e) the finished products must contain ingredients complying with the qualitative and quantitative composition of the product described in the licence; the ingredients must be of the required purity, in their proper container and correctly labelled; - (f) records must be made of the results of inspecting and testing the materials and intermediate, bulk and finished products against specifications; product assessment must include a review and evaluation of the relevant production documentation and an assessment of deviations from specified procedures; - (g) sufficient samples of starting materials and products must be retained to permit future examination of the product, if necessary; the retained product must be kept for the appropriate time in its final pack unless the pack is exceptionally large, in which case one that is equivalent to the marketed packaging system may be used. - 19.4.1.
+Other QC responsibilities include the following, namely:- - (a) establishing, validating and implementing all QC procedures; - (b) evaluating, maintaining and storing reference standards for substances; - (c) ensuring the correct labelling of containers of materials and products; - (d) ensuring that the stability of the active pharmaceutical ingredients and products are monitored; - (e) participating in the investigation of complaints related to the quality of the product; - (f) participating in environmental monitoring; and - (g) participation in quality risk management programme. - 19.4.2.
+These activities shall be carried out in accordance with written procedures and, where necessary, recorded. - 19.5.
+Quality control personnel shall have access to the production areas for sampling and investigation as appropriate.

-21.6 Control of starting materials and intermediate, bulk and finished products
+19.6.
+Control of starting materials and intermediate, bulk and finished products-